KDHIR004/KDHIR004/README.md

 # 👩‍💻Kirti Dhir -Hons Computer Science Major at York University👩‍💻

 Welcome to my GitHub space!
-I am Kirti Dhir, a passionate computer science enthusiast pursuing an honors degree at York University. 🚀
+I am Kirti Dhir, a passionate computer science enthusiast pursuing an hons degree at York University.🚀

 I thrive on the excitement of turning complex problems into elegant solutions.
 My journey in the world of computer science has been a thrilling exploration of algorithms, data structures, and the art of coding.
 As a CS honors major, I constantly seek new challenges to expand my knowledge and refine my skills.